elijahgummer/Real-Time-Bus-Updates-XAMPP-GTFS-IN-PROGRESS-/README.md

-# Real-Time Bus and Ferry Updates Prototype 🚌⛴️
+# Real-Time Bus and Ferry Updates Prototype 🚌⛴️ (IN PROGRESS)

 This prototype website application displays real-time updates for buses and ferries in Brisbane using GTFS data obtained from the Translink GeoJSON API.
 The application is built with PHP, CSS, and MySQL (managed via phpMyAdmin).